LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 -----------------------

-Lasso permits the parameter values given to a method to be accessed by position, using the local variable symbol ``#`` followed by an integer value.
+Lasso permits the parameter values given to a method to be accessed by position, using the local variable symbol "#" followed by an integer value.
 The integer value corresponds to the position of the desired parameter value, beginning with "1".
 For example, in a method given two parameters, the first would be available using ``#1`` and the second would be available using ``#2``.

-See the chapter on :ref:`methods` for information on methods and method parameters.
+See the :ref:`methods` chapter for information on methods and method parameters.

-.. _thread-variables:
+.. _variables-thread:

 Thread Variables
 ================